pleak-tools/pleak-sql-analysis/banach/README.md

 may be necessary.

 If PostgreSQL has not been installed yet, it needs to be done before running.
-The analyser has been tested with version 9.5.13.
+The analyser has been tested with versions from 9.5.13 to 10.

 After PostgreSQL has been installed, it is necessary to create a database named 'banach'.
 Permissions on 'banach' database need to be given to the user that runs the analyser.